HanjieChen/HEDGE/README.md

 - pytorch == 1.2.0
 - numpy == 1.16.4

 We provide the example code of HEDGE interpreting the LSTM, CNN and BERT model on the IMDB dataset.
-We adopt the BERT-base model built by huggingface [https://github.com/huggingface/transformers].
+We adopt the BERT-base model built by huggingface: https://github.com/huggingface/transformers.

 To run the code, use the following command:
 ```